[Coronavirus] Seven EU states close borders due to virus

 Seven EU states close borders due to virus

-Seven EU states have sealed their borders to non-nationals over the coronavirus pandemic, despite experts saying it will do no good.
+Seven EU states have fully sealed their borders to non-nationals over the coronavirus pandemic, despite experts saying it will do no good.

 The Czech Republic, Cyprus, Denmark, Latvia, Lithuania, Poland, and Slovakia have announced they would close borders to all foreigners.